No Light Matter: Inside Horst's Creative Laboratory

 To understand how this design culture formed, you have to understand what Horst actually is.
 Rather than a festival, it’s more like a situation: a place where curious and motivated people end up in the same room, borrowing each other's gear, showing each other how to do things, and slowly becoming collaborators without any sort of hierarchy or predetermined roadmap.

-Björn Vanoverberghe and Lukas Gallon, two of the Dreamplant founders, found their way to light design via architecture studies.
+Björn Vanoverberghe and Lukas Gallon, two of the Dream Plant founders, found their way to light design via architecture studies.
 Samual Tocci and Max Gaublomme found it through underground music culture.
 Liam Van Belle came from theatre and opera.
 None of them were looking to start a light company.
+"What makes Horst really special is seeing it as a breeding ground of possibilities.
+A place to connect with people and to experiment," says Max.

 {{images-3}}